ULB-Darmstadt/shacl-form/src/query/query-mode.md

 - `field.id` is an opaque, form-generated identifier.
 Use it to correlate a field with facet results; do not derive backend meaning from it.
 - `field.path` is the complete RDF predicate path from the root resource to the value.
 A nested field can therefore have a path such as `[ex:author, ex:name]`.
 An array-valued segment represents `sh:alternativePath`, for example `[[ex:father, ex:mother], ex:name]`.
 - `field.shapePath` identifies the property-shape branch.
 It distinguishes qualified or alternative branches that have the same RDF predicate path.
+- `field.fixedValue` is the property's `sh:hasValue`, when present.
+Facet providers can use this shape-fixed metadata without creating a user-selectable criterion.
 - `field.datatype` is the field's datatype IRI when the shape supplies one.

 All criteria are combined with logical AND and apply to the same root resource.
 RDF path segments describe traversal from that root; intermediate resources are not result rows.